ora0600/confluent-new-cdc-connector/README.md

 ### 2. Deploy the Oracle 19c Database

 This database is created with a preconfigured image.
-This will later to a free Oracle21c XE container.
+This will later changed to a free Oracle21c XE container.

 run terraform: